Daryl Doran — Head Coach

 Doran coached the St. Louis Steamers from 2000-2005.
 In April 2006, the Steamers retired his jersey number, only the second to be retired.
 Beginning with the 2005-06 season, Doran moved to the front office as the Steamers’ Vice President of Corporate Sales and Alumni Relations.
 He is the owner and Athletic Trainer of Doran Fitness Center in O’Fallon, MO.

-Doran returns to coaching for 2013-14 as the Head Coach for the Ambush.
-It will be his 12th season coaching a St. Louis professional indoor soccer team.
+Doran returned to coaching for the 2013-14 inaugural season of the Ambush.
+The 2014-15 season is Doran’s 13th season coaching a St. Louis professional indoor soccer team.